 - Keep your cast dry.
-If the padding under a fiberglass cast gets wet, your skin can get irritated and sores may form. - When showering, bathing, or in wet weather, cover your cast with a plastic bag to keep it dry. - If your cast does get wet, do not put any weight on it.
-Please call your doctor and ask for a cast change. - Do not paint or varnish your cast.
-The cast needs to breathe so that your skin beneath it does not get irritated.
+If the padding under a fiberglass cast gets wet, it can irritate your skin.
+This can cause sores to form. - When showering, bathing, or in wet weather, cover your cast with a plastic bag or cast bag to keep it dry. - If your cast does get wet, do not put any weight on it.
+Please call your doctor and ask for help.